SViswanathanLab/XIST-Males-Scripts/README.md

 # Scripts for Computational Analyses of chrX Inactivation

-These scripts are used in: "Somatic XIST activation and X chromosome inactivation in a subset of male human cancers."
-[Sadagopan A et al.]
+These scripts are used in: "Somatic XIST activation and features of X chromosome inactivation in male human cancers" [Sadagopan A et al.]

 Each directory contains scripts used to generate key input tables.

-**Preprocessing**: General Steps Taken for all Analyses
+**Preprocessing**: General Preprocessing Steps (Used in All Analyses)

-**ATAC-Seq**: Non-escapee and Escapee Promoter ATAC-seq Peak Analysis
+**ATAC-Seq**: Non-Escapee and Escapee Promoter Transcription Start Site ATAC-seq Analysis

 **CN**: chrX Copy Number Analysis

-**Methylation**: Sample Level Methylation at Autosomes and Non-Escapee Promoter CGIs
+**Methylation**: Sample Level Methylation at Autosomes and Non-Escapee Promoter CpG Islands

-**NE_to_E**: Sample Level Transcriptional Output
+**NE_to_E**: Non-Escapee to Escapee Transcriptional Output Calculation

-**Sex_Determination**: Scripts used to Analyze chrY Reads and chrX Heterozygosity
+**Sex_Determination**: Analysis of chrY Reads and chrX Heterozygosity

-**VAF_Analysis**: Variant Allele Fraction Analysis Across DNA and RNA
+**VAF_Analysis**: DNA and RNA Variant Allele Fraction Analysis